Ezequiel-Engineer-IA/Ezquiel-Beltran/README.md

 ## ✨ About Me

-I’m Ezequiel Beltrán, a Data Science & AI student at *IFES (Argentina), passionate about applying **Machine Learning and AI* to real-world problems.
-Alongside my academic training, I’m complementing my growth with *international certifications on Coursera* (DeepLearning.AI, Google, IBM), focusing on *ML, neural networks, and AI applications*.
+Hi, I’m Ezequiel Beltrán, an AI student on my path to becoming an ML Engineer & AI Developer.

-- *Core stack:* Python, SQL (PostgreSQL), Scikit-learn, TensorFlow, PyTorch
+I’m currently focusing on Python and Scikit-learn to build solid machine learning foundations.
-- *What I bring:* solid academic foundation + self-learner mindset; ability to turn data into AI-driven solutions; focus on scalable, production-ready models
+My next steps are expanding into TensorFlow, PyTorch, and SQL, aiming to create end-to-end ML projects.
 - *Languages:* Spanish (native), English (intermediate)

 ---